FindoraNetwork/noah/PROTOCOL.md

         c.
 The transfer amount

     2. We must generate a new transaction with the needed proofs and commitments.
-      We also send a reciver encrypted package of the plaintext balance and new blinding.
+      We also send a reciever encrypted package of the plaintext balance and new blinding.

         a.
-Reduce account local balance with current transfer ammount
+Reduce local account balance with current transfer ammount
         b.
 Sample Fresh blinding factor [blind], its a scalar (blinding_t)
         c.
 Create Commitment ->  g^amount * h^[blind] == comm_t
         d.
 Create Commitment ->  g^(Balance - amount) * h^(Opening - blind) == new_comm_sender